crazyscoop/chronika.github.io/_posts/2025-02-01-Introduction-Kubertetes-Ingress.md

         number: 4200
 ```

-### Simple fanout
+### Simple Fanout

-A fanout configuration routes traffic from a single IP address to more than one Service, based on the HTTP URI being requested.
+A Fanout configuration routes traffic from a single IP address to more than one Service, based on the HTTP URI being requested.
 An Ingress allows you to keep the number of load balancers down to a minimum.

 ```mermaid
 graph LR;